energietransitie/needforheat-server-configuration/README.md

 Copyright 2022 [Research group Energy Transition, Windesheim University of Applied Sciences](https://windesheim.nl/energietransitie)

+## Citation

+If you use this repository in your research or work, please cite the following pre-print, which describes the overall NeedForHeat DataGear system of which this repository is a part:

+> Ter Hofte, H., & van Ravenzwaaij, N. (2025). *NeedForHeat DataGear: An Open Monitoring System to Accelerate the Residential Heating Transition*. arXiv preprint arXiv:2509.06927. https://doi.org/10.48550/arXiv.2509.06927

+**Note:** This is a pre-print submitted on 8 Sep 2025 and has not yet been peer-reviewed.
+For the full paper, see [https://arxiv.org/abs/2509.06927](https://arxiv.org/abs/2509.06927).

 ## Credits

 This configuration repository was originally created by: